Terrazzo may cost more than many other flooring options, but its longevity and high return on investment make it worthwhile.

 Your soaked rags should be treated as a fire hazard once you’ve used them for staining.
 The volatile compounds in traditional stains can spontaneously combust, so it’s important to keep close track of where you discard them.
 Soak the used rags in water, seal them up in a plastic garbage bag, and dispose of them in an outside container.

-Let the stain completely dry.
-Humidity levels and the room temperature can affect drying times.
-However, 24 hours is usually sufficient in average conditions, though follow the directions on the stain’s packaging.
+Let the stain dry completely.
+Humidity levels and room temperature can affect drying times.
+However, 24 hours is sufficient in average conditions in most cases, but follow the directions on the stain’s packaging.

 Do not walk on the floor while it’s drying.
 You want to keep the floors clean and unmarred while the floor dries.